hoel-bagard/rlsa/README.md

 #### Misc
-Note: the numpy tutorial/doc [here](https://numpy.org/doc/stable/user/c-info.how-to-extend.html) is (it seems) outdated (be carefull when using it).
+Note to self: the numpy tutorial/doc [here](https://numpy.org/doc/stable/user/c-info.how-to-extend.html) is (it seems) outdated (be carefull when using it).